This post is updated regularly. Last Update: October 2022

-A shell top, or shell blouse, is a sleeveless, sometimes cap sleeve, slip-on collarless blouse.
+A shell top, or shell blouse, is a simple sleeveless, sometimes cap sleeve, slip-on collarless blouse.
 Shells can be made of any fabric including cotton, polyester, wool, or silk.
-I prefer cashmere and silk shells or a blend of those materials.
-Shell blouses are often referred to in the context of sweater sets or bold jackets, as they are a complimentary garment to a more interesting piece.
-They are not that interesting, but without them, the main attraction just can’t work.
-I adore shell tops because they enable my loud pants and wild skirts.
+I prefer cashmere and silk shells or a blend of quality materials.
+Basically, skip 100% polyester shells.

-As pictured, I have paired a blush shell blouse with a boldly printed pencil skirt.
-Truly, the shell blouse shines when it is tucked in and making way for a fabulous high-waisted skirt.
+But back to my outfit pictured.
+A silky shell blouse shines when it is tucked in and highlights a fabulous high-waisted skirt or trouser.
 The skirt could be striking in print, shape, or through embellishments.
-It could be the same color as the shell, or not.
-As long as it’s a complementary color, you’re good.
 For skirt examples, check out my post on the 17 Best Skirts Right Now from Mini to Maxi.
-There is no need to be matchy-matchy, although I do love a white shell with sharp white pants or a white skirt.
-A shell also works wonders with a bold pantsuit or skirt-suit.
+There is no need for your shell to match your bottom garment, but I do love matching a shell to a pant.
+And this may go without saying, but a shell blouse works wonders with a sharp pantsuit or skirt suit.

 Where To Find Cashmere Shell Blouses

 This is actually harder than you think.
-There is not an obvious outpouring of shells.
-When it comes to a cashmere shell, J.Crew consistently provides us with featherweight goodness in an array of colors in the fall and winter.
+There is not an obvious outpouring of cashmere shells, but J.Crew consistently provides us with at least one cashmere goodie each year.
 During the spring and summer, they offer their Jackie shell in cotton.

 Where To Find Silk Shells